Curse of the Bambino: Lore

 Neither the lore, nor the debunking of it, entirely tells the story.
 As Leigh Montville wrote in The Big Bam: The Life and Times of Babe Ruth, the production No, No, Nanette had originated as a non-musical stage play called My Lady Friends, which opened on Broadway in December 1919.
 That play had, indeed, been financed as a direct result of the Ruth deal.
 Various researchers, including Montville and Shaughnessy, have pointed out that Frazee had close ties to the Yankees owners, and that many of the player deals, as well as the mortgage deal for Fenway Park itself, had to do with financing his plays.

 Yankee fans taunted the Red Sox with chants of "1918!" one weekend in September 1990.
 The demeaning chant echoed at Yankee Stadium each time the Red Sox were there.
+Yankees fans also taunted the Red Sox with signs saying "1918!", "CURSE OF THE BAMBINO", pictures of Babe Ruth, and wearing "1918!"
+T-shirts each time they were at the stadium.
+The chant was only heard at Yankee Stadium.